GoogleCloudPlatform/terraform-google-enterprise-application/examples/cymbal-bank/README.md

    echo "remote_state_bucket = ${remote_state_bucket}"
    ```

-1. Clone the repositories for each service and initialized:
+1. Clone the repositories for each service and initialize:

     ```bash
     mkdir cymbal-bank